 What’s more, we offer no obligation first consultation where we can talk you through our research services and advice, free of charge.

 We have access to various databases and investigative techniques that help in finding missing freeholders.

-If you are purchasing a property with a short lease then any claim to an extended lease started by the seller (assuming that they qualify) can normally be assigned to the purchaser as part of the conveyancing process.
+If you are purchasing a property with a short lease then any claim to an extended lease started by the seller can normally be assigned to the purchaser as part of the conveyancing process.

 Getting a mortgage on a property may be difficult when a freeholder is missing.
-Many lenders like to know that the freeholder is present.
-With the presence of the freeholder, lenders consider the property to equitable because certain terms of the lease are difficult to enforce without knowledge of who or where the freeholder is.
+Many lenders like to know that the freeholder is present because certain terms of the lease are difficult to enforce without knowledge of who or where the freeholder is.

 We work side by side with Solicitors and Surveyors providing quick and detailed missing freeholder research reports.
 We offer a free freeholder research and advice service to leaseholders with long term absent freeholders.